Graduate

 Master of Social Work

-In recognition of the time and geographic constraints of many students who seek professional social work education, the Indiana University School of Social Work offers programs of study leading to the 60 credit hour MSW degree.
-The Indianapolis campus offers a two-year full-time program, a three-year part-time evening program, and Advanced Standing Program options.
-(The Advanced Standing Program is designed for students with a strong academic record who have earned a Bachelor of Social Work [BSW] degree from a program accredited by the Council on Social Work Education within the last five years; or, who have earned a BSW from an accredited program in the past 10 years and have social work practice experience or maintained active social work licensure during the past five years).
+In recognition of the time and geographic constraints of many students who seek professional social work education, the Indiana University School of Social Work offers programs of study leading to the 60-credit-hour MSW degree.
+The Indianapolis campus offers a two-year full-time program, a three-year part-time program, and Advanced Standing Program options.
+(The Advanced Standing Program is designed for students with a strong academic record who have earned a Bachelor of Social Work [BSW] degree from a program accredited by the Council on Social Work Education.
+The Advanced Standing program is 30 credit hours.

 The general goal of the programs is preparation for advanced social work practice.
-In addition to generalist knowledge and skills, the programs provide an opportunity to develop special competence in children, youth and families, school social work, mental health and addictions, health, community and organizational leadership, and special practice areas in social work.
-Educational resources for students in the program include a substantial library, an audiovisual center, student computer modules, and diversified field instruction settings throughout the state.
+In addition to generalist knowledge and skills, the programs provide an opportunity to develop special competence in children, youth, and families, as well as school social work, behavioral health, health, community and organizational leadership, and special practice areas in social work.
+Educational resources for students in the program include a substantial library, state-of-the-art technology, student computer learning modules, and diversified field instruction settings throughout the state.

 International Students/International Degrees

-Applicants who are not citizens of the United States should apply as early as possible preceding the fall in which they wish to enter.
-They must fill out the international application and the Indiana University School of Social Work application by the posted deadlines.
-They also must provide proof of their ability to pay fees and support themselves adequately during the period of their study and, through examinations designated by the school, must demonstrate an ability to comprehend, write, and speak English at an acceptable level.
+Applicants who are not citizens of the United States should apply as early as possible, preceding the fall when they wish to enter.
+They must fill out the international and Indiana University School of Social Work applications by the posted deadlines.
+They also must provide proof of their ability to pay fees and support themselves adequately during their study and, through examinations designated by the school, must demonstrate an ability to comprehend, write, and speak English at an acceptable level.

 International students or any person holding a degree obtained outside of the United States should request an international application from the following address: